padamson/python-package-recipe/README.md

 # python-package-recipe
-Recipe for new Python packages using Pyscaffold
+Recipe for a new Python package using Pyscaffold

 Assumptions:
 - using [conda](https://docs.conda.io) for Python environment and package management